Joni James: Personal life

 James married composer-conductor Anthony "Tony" Acquaviva at St. Patrick's Cathedral, New York in 1956.
 In 1964, she retired from the music industry in part because Acquaviva was in bad health and needed her attention.
 She cared for him until his death in 1986.

-Shortly after her first husband's death, James met retired Air Force General Bernard Schriever, two decades her senior.
+Shortly after her first husband's death, James met retired Air Force General Bernard Schriever.
 He had led the crash program that developed U.S. ballistic missiles — both ICBMs and IRBMs in 1953–62.
 The couple wed on October 5, 1997, in Arlington, Virginia.
 They honeymooned in France and the Greek Isles, then took up residence in Schriever's home in Washington, D.C.
 Bernard Schriever died on June 20, 2005, aged 94.

+James is mentioned by Snoopy in the last panel of the May 1, 1976 comic strip of Charles M. Schulz's Peanuts.
+Schulz was a fan and friend of James who had Snoopy featured on the cover of her Jukebox Joni 1999 compilation album.

 Later years

 For many years she was out of the public eye, but began touring again in the mid-1990s some years after she was widowed, performing memorable concerts at New York's Town Hall, Carnegie Hall and Avery Fisher Hall.

 In October 2001, just a few weeks after 9/11, she appeared at the Academy of Music in Philadelphia, accompanied by the Count Basie orchestra.
 The streets of the city were still lined with armed soldiers, and she was a guest of honor at the American Film Institute's Life Achievement Tribute to Barbra Streisand.
 With her renewed popularity, nearly her entire body of work was released on the Capitol-EMI, DRG and Taragon labels under her personal supervision and, in 2000, she released a new recording, Latest and Greatest.

 James died at a hospital in West Palm Beach, Florida, on February 20, 2022, at the age of 91.
 She was interred at Arlington National Cemetery.

 For her contributions to the entertainment industry, James has a star on the Hollywood Walk of Fame.